Optimal State-Space Reduction for Pedigree Hidden Markov Models: Introduction

-\paragraph{Our Contribution.} Inspired by the work of Browning and Browning~\cite{Browning2002}, we look for maximal ensembles of the hidden states that can be used to create a new HMM with a much more efficient running-time.
-We introduce an improved algorithm for finding the maximal ensemble states, sets of hidden states, that preserve both the Markov property and the identity by descent (IBD) information of the individuals of interest.
+\paragraph{Our Contribution} Inspired by the work of Browning and Browning~\cite{Browning2002}, we look for maximal ensembles of the hidden states that can be used to create a new HMM with a much more efficient running-time.
+We introduce an improved algorithm for finding the maximal ensemble states that preserve both the Markov property and the identity by descent (IBD) information of the individuals of interest.

-Related work includes the algorithms of Geiger, et al~\cite{Geiger2009}, and Browning and Browning~\cite{Browning2002}.
-Geiger, et al.~found isometries of a limited type in $O(n^2)$ time and demonstrated their practical value.
-Browning and Browning introduced a super-exponential algorithm that finds a maximal group of isometries, i.e.~the largest number of elements.
-However, they did not draw any conclusions about whether their method finds the group with the maximal orbit sizes.

 We introduce an $O(n2^{2n})$ maximal-ensemble algorithm for finding a permutation group on the $2^n$ vertices of the hypercube, and for producing the most efficient ensemble states (i.e. the smallest partition of the state-space that respects the IBD and Markov properties and has the maximal partition sets and minimal number of sets in the partition).
-We prove that the optimal partition is a solution to the maximal isometry group problem that Browning and Browning introduced.
-Therefore, both their algorithm and ours finds the optimal partition of the state space which can be described using a group of isometries having a maximal number of elements.
+We prove that the optimal partition is a solution to the maximal isometry group problem that Browning and Browning introduced, thereby relating the work of Geiger, et al to that of Browning and Browning.
+Both Browning and Browning's algorithm and ours finds the optimal partition of the state space which can be described using a group of isometries having a maximal number of elements.
 However, our algorithm is much faster, having a coefficient $n$ instead of $n!$.

 We also introduce a bootstrap version of the maximal-ensemble algorithm which takes advantage of the isometries introduced by Geiger, et al.~\cite{Geiger2009} and the well-known founder isometry.
 By enumerating one representative from each set of the partition induced by the known isometries, we can create a bootstrap maximal-ensemble algorithm that runs in $O(nk2^{n})$ time where $n$ is the number of meioses in the pedigree, and $k$ is the number of partitions from the known isometries.